Road 65 (Iran)

-This north-south road is an important transit road connecting Tehran to Fars.
+Road 65 is an important transit road connecting the North and South of Iran.

+The road travels through the provinces of Tehran, Markazi, Isfahan, Fars, and Bushehr.
+Covering a total of 1,208 kilometers, it is the sixth longest route in the country.

 Plans

 Saveh

 Saveh Bypass is now under construction.

 Abadeh

 Abadeh Bypass is now completed and operational travelling northeast of the city of Abadeh.

-Abadeh-Shiraz
+Abadeh–Shiraz

-Saadatshahr Tunnel, located between Saadatshahr and Qaderabad, was closed for repairs and lighting related works from 22 November 2011 to mid-February 2012.
+Saadatshahr Tunnel, located between Saadat Shahr and Qaderabad, was closed for repairs and lighting related works from 22 November 2011 to mid-February 2012.

-Shiraz-Firouzabad
+Shiraz–Firouzabad

 The road is under construction to be improved to 2+2 expressway.

-Firouzabad-Jam-Asaluyeh
+Firouzabad–Jam–Asaluyeh

 There are plans to build another 2 lanes and make the road a 4-lane expressway.